vinli0921/LLM-proof/README.md

 2. Copy + Paste the content from the file named **.env.example** into the newly created **.env** file
 3. Set the variables to the necessary values

-# 2. Extracting Proofs to Your Own Neo4j AuraDB
+# 2. Extracting Proofs to Your Own Neo4j AuraDB (OPTIONAL)

 ## 2.1 Retrieving the XML Dump
 1. Press this link: https://proofwiki.org/xmldump/latest.xml.gz which will download a zip file